 Congressional and Public Affairs (202) 720-9113 Bryn Burkard

-The problem was discovered after FSIS personnel identified the chicken base products in the marketplace.
-FSIS has received no reports of illness as a result of consuming this product.
+The problem was discovered through the firm’s microbiological sampling program.
+FSIS has received no reports of illnesses associated with consumption of this product.

 Consumers with food safety questions can “Ask Karen,” the FSIS virtual representative available 24 hours a day at AskKaren.gov.
 The toll-free USDA Meat and Poultry Hotline 1-888-MPHotline (1-888-674-6854) is available in English and Spanish and can be reached from l0 a.m. to 4 p.m.
 (Eastern Time) Monday through Friday.
 Recorded food safety messages are available 24 hours a day.

 The United State Department of Agriculture provide leadership on food, agriculture, natural resources, rural development, nutrition, and related issues based on sound public policy, the best available science, and efficient management.